TimeWarpEngineering/timewarp-state/Kanban/ToDo/007_Build-Action-Tracking-Tutorial.md

 # Task 007: Build Action Tracking Tutorial

 ## Description
-Create a comprehensive tutorial that demonstrates how to use TimeWarp.State's Action Tracking feature.
+Create a comprehensive tutorial that demonstrates how to use TimeWarp.State.Plus's Action Tracking feature.
 This tutorial will show users how to track and monitor action states, implement loading indicators, and manage concurrent actions in their Blazor applications.

 ## Requirements
 - Prerequisites must be clearly stated:
   1. Completed Sample00 StateActionHandler tutorial
   2. Understanding of basic TimeWarp.State concepts
+  3. TimeWarp.State.Plus package installed
 - Tutorial must cover:
-  1. Setting up Action Tracking
+  1. Setting up Action Tracking with TimeWarp.State.Plus
   2. Using the TrackAction attribute
   3. Implementing loading states
   4. Monitoring concurrent actions